 The Competition

-The Chaiya Art Awards are currently closed for submissions
+The Chaiya Art Awards are CLOSED

 Award Criteria

-Artists will judged on:
+Artists were judged on:

 Theme Interpretation